vartikadhochak/leetcode-solutions/README.md

 EXPLANATION:
 1.plusOne → Adds one to the array, handling carry-over properly; if needed, it creates a new array when all digits are 9.
 2.main → Runs example cases and prints both input and output arrays.

+---------------------------------------------------------Day-8-----------------------------------------------------------

+                                           PROBLEM 1: ODD EVEN LINKED LIST Given the head of a singly linked list, group all the nodes with odd indices together followed by the nodes with even indices, and return the reordered list.
+The first node is considered odd, and the second node is even, and so on.
+Note that the relative order inside both the even and odd groups should remain as it was in the input.
+You must solve the problem in O(1) extra space complexity and O(n) time complexity.

+Example 1:
+Input: head = [1,2,3,4,5]
+Output: [1,3,5,2,4]

+Example 2:
+Input: head = [2,1,3,5,6,4,7]
+Output: [2,3,6,7,1,5,4]

+Constraints:
+The number of nodes in the linked list is in the range [0, 104].
+-106 <= Node.val <= 106

+EXPLANATION:
+odd and even are pointers to traverse the odd and even nodes respectively. evenHead is stored to reconnect the end of the odd list to the beginning of the even list.
+The loop updates odd and even to skip nodes appropriately.
+After traversal, we reconnect the odd list to the even list.

+                                       PROBLEM 2:EXCEL SHEET COLUMN NUMBER Given a string columnTitle that represents the column title as appears in an Excel sheet, return its corresponding column number.
+For example:
+A -> 1
+B -> 2
+C -> 3
+...
+Z -> 26
+AA -> 27
+AB -> 28

+Example 1:
+Input: columnTitle = "A"
+Output: 1

+Example 2:
+Input: columnTitle = "AB"
+Output: 28

+Constraints:
+1 <= columnTitle.length <= 7
+columnTitle consists only of uppercase English letters. columnTitle is in the range ["A", "FXSHRXW"].

+EXPLANATION:
+For "AB":
+'A' → 1 → 1 * 26 = 26
+'B' → 2 → 26 + 2 = 28